Silentkoi/crystal-lizard-desk-pet/README.md

 # Crystal Lizard Desktop Pet

-A cute desktop pet application that helps you stay productive with Pomodoro timer and reminders!
+A desktop pet application that helps you stay productive with Pomodoro timer and reminders!

 ## Features

-- 🦎 Interactive desktop pet that responds to your interactions
+- Interactive desktop pet that responds to your interactions
-- ⏱️ Built-in Pomodoro timer for productivity
+- Built-in Pomodoro timer for productivity
-- 🔔 Reminder system with notifications
+- Reminder system with notifications
-- 💤 Auto-sleep when inactive
+- Auto-sleep when inactive
-- 🚶 Walking animation (requires walking animation images)
+- Walking animation (requires walking animation images)
-- 📊 Pomodoro statistics tracking
+- Pomodoro statistics tracking
-- ⚙️ Customizable settings
+- Customizable settings

 ## Requirements